racinmat/PHPOgameBot/readme.md

 - refactor waitings in fleet sending to waitForText or something like that, to speed up probes sending.
 Maybe add parameter slow, which will enable additional random waiting
 - add disable option for repetitious commands (or automatically disable sending resources away when some resource dependent commands are waiting to proceed)
 - refactor buildings, ships and defense in to embeddable.
 And refactor researches too.
-- fleetsave on main planet.
+- fleetsave from main planet.
 Fleetsave only in pauses between two enhancements
 - consider using only FacebookWebDriver and use modified CodeceptionWebDriver for syntax sugar.
 No asserts, only returing values and elements
 - fix creating new profiles in selenium webdriver (it takes too much space in disc)
 - maybe bugfix: when parsing time to complete upgrade, the real time is few seconds later than parsed time